Skip to Main Content

 4.6 Add your contact information

 In your NILE course you should include information about the key people who may need to be contacted by students enrolled onto your module.
 Ideally, there will be a photo and contact details, along with how to make an appointment, and information such as office hours.
+In an Ultra course, contact information should be available to students within 'About this module' at the top of the course content area.

 Contact information for all core University services is provided via the ‘Assist’ tab in the main NILE navigation menu, and is updated and maintained centrally, therefore this information does not need adding into individual Ultra courses.
 Staff may like to advise their students of this in their NILE courses.
 Additionally, the 'Assist' tab is promoted to NILE users on the NILE Institution Page (the NILE landing page).